shubhssays/logs-streamer/README.md

 # logs-streamer

+# NOTE -

-**I have purposely added .env file, just for the sake of convinence**
+1 .env file has been added purposely just for the sake of convience.
+2. server.js file is not mandatory for this project.
+It is placed here for testing purpose.
+You can simply start it by "pm2 start server.js --name server".

+###### FEEL FREE TO USE IT ######

 STEP 1: npm i